Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 ## About Updates with Maven Central

-Some users like to automatically update their Contrast Java agent software to the latest version.
+Some users prefer to keep their Contrast Java agent software up-to-date with the latest version automatically.
 Linux users can schedule Java agent updates from Maven Central using common Linux tools `cron` and `curl`.
-The following instructions show you how to configure a scheduled Java agent job on an Ubuntu 18.04 Linux host.
+This example demonstrates configuring scheduled Java agent job on an Ubuntu 18.04 Linux host.

-If you want to perform each step as you follow along with this guide, you can use [Vagrant](https://www.vagrantup.com/) to create a new Ubuntu 18.04 virtual machine.
+If you want to complete each step as you follow along with these instructions, you can use [Vagrant](https://www.vagrantup.com/) to create a new Ubuntu 18.04 virtual machine.

 ```console
 vagrant init ubuntu/bionic64